 While the basic structure and functions of the ears of dogs and cats are similar to humans, dogs in particular differ in the shapes of their outer ear.
 While some dogs have pointed upright ears, others (like Spaniels) have long, pendulous ears which can predispose them to ear problems.

 This interesting fact highlights the importance of keeping ears healthy, and clean (to prevent scratching and irritation).
 Your pet’s ears also contain certain amounts of wax, as well as a variety of flora (e.g. yeast and certain bacteria) to keep ears clean and free of infection.

 Maintaining the natural balance of normal flora and healthy organisms in the ear is therefore important, and it is only when a weakened immune system causes over proliferation of the inner flora of the ear that problems arise.

 Ear Dr. is a natural remedy to help soothe itchiness and promote clean healthy ears on cats and dogs

 Ear Dr. contains a blend of natural, herbal ingredients in a medicinal olive oil base, all specially selected to support the health of the skin and structures inside the ear.

 Learn more about Ear Dr. now.

 Fill out the form below to receive our free natural pet health newsletter.
 It's filled with practical tips, pet health alerts & more!

 Or, use this form:

-Natural Help for Pet Chewing Simply Right Click and choose Save As to save to your desktop!
+Natural Help for Lyme Disease in Pets Simply Right Click and choose Save As to save to your desktop!
 More FREE Natural Health, Wellness and Pet Ebooks at Remedies4.com!